Frequently Asked Questions

 About a third of our graduates go into the commercial broadcasting aspect of the industry working as editors, technicians, and production assistants for motion picture studios, cable and TV networks, production companies, post production houses and local TV stations (see TV Alumni and TV Graduates in Industry).
 Another third go into the corporate video side doing in-house training films and promotional videos for aerospace, banking, utilities, and retailers such as Boeing, Wells Fargo, and Shell Oil.
 The other third of our students work in local cable and educational institutions as media producers and directors, web masters, public access coordinators, or local origination producers.
 Of course, there is always the freelance market for students who wish to try their hand at operating their own production companies.

-How do I contact an advisor for the Television Arts program?
+How do I contact an advisor for the Film & Television Production program?

 Simply e-mail Dr. George Vinovich, Chair of the Digital Media Arts Department at: email@example.com